robinhoodcoin/RobinhoodCoin/README.md

 * You can buy tokens from the government
 * You can put ether into taking from the rich to take more from them
 * Every Transfer call taxes your wallet and sends that tax to the government
+* A king is someone who has more than 50% of total supply of tokens
+* A king may change the tax percent and is not taxed for transfers

 ## TODO